Navigation

 What are the ongoing requirements?

 File Form 990-PF annually, distribute at least 5% of assets each year, and avoid self-dealing.
-We handle all of this for you.
+We handle all of this for you and also mentor the foundation's directors on how to stay in compliance.

 How is this different from a donor-advised fund?